• Home

 Where's the Computer?

 The iMac is Apple's most popular and top selling desktop.
-With an eye catching, elegant, slim all-in-one space saving glossy display that houses both the monitor and computer, the iMac is the ideal desktop for most users.
+With an eye catching, elegant, slim all-in-one space saving glossy display that houses both the monitor and computer, the iMac is the ideal desktop for most home users.
+The iMac is currently offered in 20-inch and 24-inch configurations.

-The newest iMac models introduced on April 28, 20082 maintain the aluminum and glass glossy display first introduced in the August 2007 revision.
+The latest iMac models were released on March 3, 2009.
+They look very similar to the prior two generation models in that they maintain the aluminum enclosure and glossy glass display.
+The aluminum iMac was first introduced in 2007.
+Prior to the 2007 update, the all-in-one iMac enclosure was constructed of white plastic.
 Here's a history of the all-in-one iMac models since August 2004.

 • iMac (Early 2008) - April 28, 2008